AidanGlickman/bcactf-2k19-problems/CONTRIBUTING.md

 To contribute to BCA CTF, you need to clone this repository, push your local repository to a new remote branch, and submit a pull request for the changes that you're proposing.

-In order to push a change/problem, you can use `git push origin master:<remote branch name>` so that you do not need multiple branches on your local machine.A
+In order to push a change/problem, you can use `git push origin master:<remote branch name>` so that you do not need multiple branches on your local machine.

 * [How to clone a repository](https://help.github.com/articles/cloning-a-repository/)
 * [How to push to a remote branch](https://help.github.com/articles/pushing-to-a-remote/)